leocybersecurity/leocybersecurity.github.io/va/minimum-requirements.md

 # About this document

-This document describes the hardware requirements for your Virtual Appliance.
+This document describes the hardware requirements for your LEO Virtual Appliance.

 # Recommended Configurations
 * Physical machine